puppetlabs/puppetlabs-bootstrap/README.md

 The bootstrap task currently installs the agent via the Puppet Enterprise package management tools, and FOSS repository support will be added later.
 See the [Puppet Enterprise](https://docs.puppet.com/pe/latest/install_agents.html) documentation for more information.

+For an extensive list of supported operating systems, see [metadata.json](https://github.com/puppetlabs/puppetlabs-bootstrap/blob/master/metadata.json)

 ## Getting Help

 To display help for the bootstrap task, run `puppet task show bootstrap::linux` or `puppet task show bootstrap::windows`